-Italian fashion designer Stefano Pilati is head of design at Ermenegildo Zegna and creative director of Agnona.
-He is responsible for the design of Ermenegildo Zegna’s runway ‘couture’ collections.
-His debut show for the brand was widely praised by the press.
+Italian fashion designer Stefano Pilati is head of design at Ermenegildo Zegna, where he is responsible for the Italian house’s couture collections.

 In 1993, Pilati secured his first significant role in fashion as a menswear design assistant at Giorgio Armani, a role he left in 1995 to become head of research and development at Prada.